Kentucky Board of Education Members from left to right: Lee Todd, At Large: Lt. Gov.

 to high-quality, lifelong learning.

-Galvanize support of strong, developmentally appropriate early childhood education as measured by taking steps toward universal public preschool and fully funded full-day kindergarten.
+5. Galvanize support of strong, developmentally appropriate early childhood education as a path to equity by taking steps toward fully funded full-day kindergarten and universal public preschool.

 Department officials follow board guidelines and the department's strategic plan in the fulfillment of the board's vision and the Kentucky Department of Education's mission to partner with districts, schools, and education shareholders to provide service, support and leadership to ensure success for each and every student.